rbowen/modrewrite_and_friends/mod_rewrite.rst

     DocumentRoot /var/www/html
     <Directory /var/www/html>
         AllowOverride All
+        Options +FollowSymLinks
     </Directory /var/www/html>

 That is to say, .htaccess files are disallowed for the entire filesystem, starting at the root, but then are permitted in the document directories.
 This prevents httpd [#]_ from looking for .htaccess files in ``/``, ``/var``, and ``/var/www`` on the way to looking in ``/var/www/html``.

+Note that in order to enable the use of mod_rewrite directives in ``.htaccess`` files, you also need to enable ``Options FollowSymLinks``.
+A ``RewriteRule`` may be thought of as a kind of symlink, because it allows you to serve content from other directories via a rewrite.
+Thus, for reasons of security, it is necessary to enable symlinks in order to use mod_rewrite.

 Ok, so, what's the deal with mod_rewrite in .htaccess files?
 `````````````````````````````````````````````````````````````